port-labs/ocean/docs/src/getting-started/quickstart.md

     type: url
 ```

-- Edit the file `./my_slug/config.yaml` to add your integration default configuration.
+- Edit the file `./my_slug/config.yaml` to add the default configuration of your integration.

 ```yaml linenums="1" hl_lines="5-6 13-18"
 # This is an example configuration file for the integration service.